Top 10 Best Ancient Civilizations

 4 Rome

 The Romans were way ahead of their time.
 While most citizens of the world were living in huts and eating wild animals and such, the city of Rome was already dealing with building height regulations (buildings had to be limited to six floors), traffic jams, and problems with indoor plumbing.
-Instead of a feudal-like society found elsewhere in the world, where you would die in the same status you were born in, you could be a simple soldier in Rome and become a Senator, a simple baker and become filthy rich.
+Instead of a feudal-like society found elsewhere in the world, where you would die in the same status you were born in, you could be a simple soldier in Rome and become a senator, or a simple baker and become filthy rich.
 You could live in modern-day Spain, Egypt, or Bulgaria and still be a Roman citizen.

 They had an advanced highway system, the likes of which are comparable to the interstate system, war machines in use even 1,000 years after Rome, and after the fall of Rome, Europe couldn't recover for another millennium.
-The effects of this civilization are felt today all over the Western World.
+The effects of this civilization are felt today all over the Western world.

 5 China

 Although China was lagging behind Europe and America in a few recent centuries, China was far ahead of other civilizations in terms of science, economy, and social management.
-They invented paper and languages to record history, silk for covering our bodies, china and chopsticks to eat our meals properly, and cultivated so many plants to feed our humans, and hundreds of inventions.
-Most importantly, they gave their knowledge freely to the rest of the world.
+They invented paper and languages to record history, silk for covering our bodies, china and chopsticks to eat our meals properly, and cultivated so many plants to feed humans, along with hundreds of other inventions.

 Zhou Dynasty: Under the Zhou Dynasty, their greatest achievement was the flourishing of philosophy and ideas.
 Taoism, Confucianism, and Sun Tzu's The Art of War laid the foundation for China's future.
 Many technological advances were made, including the invention of the kite.
 They set the framework for effective governance and social harmony.
 Ideas such as the Mandate of Heaven came about.